Chart Color Schemes

 An assessment of population growth drivers in Moffat Beach reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, Moffat Beach's population is estimated at around 2,873, reflecting an increase of 182 people since the 2021 Census.
-The ABS reported a population of 2,691 in 2021.
-This growth was inferred from AreaSearch's estimation of the resident population at 2,861 following examination of the latest ERP data release by the ABS (June 2024) and an additional 55 validated new addresses since the Census date.
-The population density is 2,081 persons per square kilometer, above the national average assessed by AreaSearch.
-Moffat Beach's growth rate of 6.8% since census positions it within 2.3 percentage points of Rest of Qld (9.1%).
+As of May 2026, the estimated population of the suburb of Moffat Beach is around 2,933, reflecting a 9.0% increase from the 2021 Census figure of 2,691 people.
+This growth was inferred from AreaSearch's estimation of the resident population at 2,923 following examination of the latest ERP data release by the ABS in June 2025 and an additional 55 validated new addresses since the Census date.
+The resulting population density is 2,125 persons per square kilometer, exceeding the average seen across national locations assessed by AreaSearch.
+Moffat Beach's growth rate of 9.0% since the Census positions it close to the Rest of Qld's growth rate of 9.2%.
 Overseas migration was the primary driver of population gains in recent periods.
+For projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.

 Frequently Asked Questions - Population